Toy Boy (song): Chart performance

 "Toy Boy" entered the UK chart at number 41 on 25 July 1987, reached number four for consecutive three weeks in August 1987, staying on the charts for 14 weeks, six of them in the top ten, and was certified silver by the British Phonographic Industry.
 It was thus Sinitta's second most successful single in terms of peak position and number of weeks on the charts, after "So Macho".
 The song was the 27th best-selling single of 1987 in the UK, selling more than some number ones from that year.
 In Ireland, it missed the top ten by one place and charted for six weeks there.
-In Continental Europe, "Top Boy" peaked within the top five in three nations, attaining number three in Switzerland and Greece, and number four in Finland.
+In Continental Europe, "Top Boy" peaked within the top-five in four nations, attaining number three in Luxembourg, Switzerland and Greece, and number four in Finland.
 In Germany and Denmark, it peaked at number nine and spent 13 weeks on the German chart, was a top-15 hit in both Sweden and the Flanders region of Belgium, and a top-25 hit in the Netherlands and Spain.
 On the overall Eurochart Hot 100 compiled by the Music & Media magazine, it started at number 91 on 8 August 1987, climbed until number nine in its ninth week, and remained on the chart for 15 weeks.
 It was not much aired on radios and appeared for only four weeks on the European Airplay Top 50, with a peak at number 43.
 Outside Europe, "Toy Boy" was well-received on the US dance charts, peaking at number 19, reached number 13 in New Zealand where it charted for 11 weeks, but barely made the top 50 in Australia.